Christina0317/LSTM_CNN_Prediction/README.md

 This repository implements a combined Attention-based CNN and LSTM model for time series prediction tasks, including data generation, phase reconstructure and model training processes.

+> The idea is from models when analysing chaos time series in physics.

+---

 ## Project Structure

 - `configs/`: Contains parameter designs for both the model and datasets.
 These configuration files allow users to adjust hyperparameters and other settings used in the model.